 Highline has financial assistance and cash pay options available

-Highline will file the claims directly to Medicare, Medicaid and many insurance companies and managed care plans on your behalf.
-Before you seek lab services, please make sure your insurance information is up-to-date with your provider’s office and that your insurance carrier accepts claims from Highline Labs.
+Highline will file the claims directly to Medicare, Medicaid, and many insurance companies and managed care plans on your behalf.
+Before you seek lab services, it is your responsibility to verify your insurance information is up to date with your provider’s office and whether your insurance carrier accepts claims from Highline Labs.

 An EOB is not a bill, but it may indicate a balance that is your responsibility.
 The balance may include your co-payment, deductible, or other costs outlined in your terms of coverage.
 If you have a question about your EOB or your terms of coverage, contact your insurance company.

 Your insurer will inform Highline Labs about any balance you owe, and we will send you a bill for that amount.

 If you are covered by more than one insurance plan, your primary insurer will process your claim first, and then any remaining balance will be billed to the secondary insurer.
 If a balance that is your responsibility remains after the secondary insurer has paid its portion of the claim, Highline will send you a bill for the balance due.